NEW HOME APPLICATION PROCESS

 How It Works: Critical Home Repair partner families meet the same three foundational principals as other Habitat for Humanity families:

-2. The ability to pay a no-profit mortgage or loan
+2. The ability to pay an affordable mortgage or loan.

 3. A willingness to partner with Manistee County Habitat.